 One study compared 7% hypertonic saline with a lower concentration of hypertonic saline (3%); we are uncertain whether the higher concentration improved lung function.

 Hypertonic saline versus mucus mobilising treatments

-Impaired mucociliary clearance characterises lung disease in cystic fibrosis (CF).
 Hypertonic saline enhances mucociliary clearance and may lessen the destructive inflammatory process in the airways.
 This is an update of a previously published review.

 We searched the Cochrane Cystic Fibrosis and Genetic Disorders Group's Cystic Fibrosis Trials Register, comprising references identified from comprehensive electronic database searches, handsearches of relevant journals and abstract books of conference proceedings.
 We also searched ongoing trials databases.

-Randomised and quasi-randomised controlled trials assessing hypertonic saline compared to placebo or other mucolytic therapy, for any duration or dose regimen in people with CF (any age or disease severity).
+We included randomised and quasi-randomised controlled trials assessing hypertonic saline compared to placebo or other mucolytic therapy, for any duration or dose regimen in people with CF (any age or disease severity).